GoranAviani/courses/SoloLearn/SQL Fundamentals/README.md

 # SQL Fundamentals

-An online course at SoloLearn.
+An online SQL course at SoloLearn.

 ## About